Aruna-Narayanasamy/Whole-Genome-Sequencing/Documentation/01_Introduction.md

   - The virus was first identified in December 2019 in Wuhan, China and rapidly spread worldwide leading to a global pandemic.
   - *SARS-CoV-2 is an RNA virus* belonging to the Coronaviridae family.
 It has a positive-sense single-stranded RNA genome approximately *29.9 kb in length* making it one of the largest genomes among RNA viruses.
   - One of the most important features of SARS-CoV-2 is its *ability to mutate over time* which leads to emergence of new viral variants.

-  ### COVID-19 variants
+   **COVID-19 variants:**

      1. Alpha variant(B.1.1.7): Shows increased transmissibility compared to earlier strains.
 Identified in United Kingdom.

      2. Delta variant(B.1.617.2): Higher infectiousness and association with more severe disease.
 Identified in India, globally dominant in 2021.

-     3. Omicron variant(B.1.1.529): emerged as large number of mutations especially in the spike protein leading to enhanced immune evasion and rapid spread.
+     3. Omicron variant(B.1.1.529): Emerged as large number of mutations especially in the spike protein leading to enhanced immune evasion and rapid spread.

  ## Objective of this project
   - This project aims to perform *Whole Genome Sequencing analysis of SARS-CoV-2 using publicly available reference and raw sequencing data*